Attorneys & Staff Members Who Support this Practice Area

-Surrogacy can be divided into two categories: (1) traditional surrogacy, which involves a surrogate carrying a child to which she is genetically related; and (2) gestational carrier arrangements, which involve a carrier carrying a child to which she is not genetically related.
+Surrogacy can be divided into two categories: (1) traditional surrogacy, which involves a woman carrying a child to which she is genetically related; and (2) gestational surrogacy arrangements, which involve a surrogate or gestational carrier carrying a child to which she is not genetically related.

 - Creation of embryos by the intended parents (sometimes via egg donation, sperm donation, or embryo donation)

 - Matching of surrogate and intended parents (often via a surrogacy program, such as New York Surrogacy Center)

 - Psychological screening of the surrogate and intended parents

 - Pre-birth parentage proceeding during the pregnancy

 - Birth of the baby with the intended parents listed as the parents on the original birth certificate

 Our firm has attorneys licensed in New York, Vermont and New Jersey, and the laws regarding surrogacy vary in each of those states.

 New York passed the Child Parent Security Act (“CPSA”) in April 2020 which legalizes compensated gestational surrogacy as of February 2021.
 Under prior New York law, there were criminal sanctions for participating in surrogacy for compensation.
 That limited surrogacy in New York to compassionate (uncompensated) surrogacy, generally between family or close friends.
 The surrogate could only be compensated for the expenses a birth mother in an adoption could be compensated for, which include medical and legal expenses.
 Under prior law, an adoption had to be completed after the baby was born unless the baby was genetically related to both of the intended parents.
 In that case, a paternity/maternity proceeding could be used.